SuperGreenHandRSOC/supergreenhandrsoc.github.io/index.md

 date: 2025-6-16
 ---
 ## 🦉Jinjing Zhuge / Antares
-‍**Jinjing Zhuge** is an undergraduate student majored in Artificial Interlligence at Huazhong University of Science and Technology (HUST).Her research interests include **LLM Agents**, **AI safety**, and the fascinating intersection between **AI and cognitive science**.
+‍**Jinjing Zhuge** is an undergraduate student majored in Artificial Interlligence at Huazhong University of Science and Technology (HUST).
+Her research interests center on **AI safety**, and she is also eager to explore the fascinating intersections between **AI & cognitive science**.

-When not immersed in research, she might be designing software tools to make everyday lift a bit smarter, pondering minds and models, or creating ACG-style digital art.
-Feel free to say hi—especially if you're also trying to teach machines to think twice.
+Outside of research, she enjoys designing software tools that make everyday life a little smarter, reflecting on the intriguing parallels between neural networks and the human mind, and creating ACG fanart.
+Feel free to say hi—especially if you’re also working on teaching machines to think twice.

-She plans to share thoughts, projects, and musings on her [personal blog](https://sharks-pears-blog.vercel.app/)—currently under construction, but coming soon!
+She plans to share thoughts, projects, and musings on her [personal blog](https://sharks-pears-blog.vercel.app/)—currently under construction, but coming soon! (she admits her frontend skills could use some polishing)

 - 📧 [u202214950@hust.edu.cn](mailto:u202214950@hust.edu.cn) OR [supergreenhandRSOC@gmail.com](mailto:supergreenhandrsoc@gmail.com)
 - 📞 (+86) 187-587-78190